nathancarter/nathancarter.github.io/projects.md

  * **Introduction to the Mathematics of Computer Graphics**, Mathematical Association of America, 2015
     * [textbook site]({{ site.baseurl }}/mocg) (many supplementary resources)
     * [publisher site](http://www.maa.org/press/ebooks/introduction-to-the-mathematics-of-computer-graphics) (to purchase the text)
+ * **Data Science for Mathematicians**, editor (with many wonderful authors who receive my hearty thanks!), to appear 2020, Taylor and Francis
  * **forallx in Lurch**, with coauthor P.D.
 Magnus
     * [textbook site]({{ site.baseurl }}/faxil) (download text for free as a PDF)